kitlang/kit/README.md

 Design goals and philosophy
 ---------------------------

-- Kit prefers "magic" and expressiveness over boilerplate and code that maps 1:1 to its runtime semantics.
-Using syntax transformation, developers should write the most concise and declarative version of their code, and it should compile to what a performance-conscious developer would've written by hand.
+- Magic and abstracting away complexity are good!
+Developers should write the most concise and declarative version of their code, and use syntax transformations to convert it into what a performance-conscious developer would've written by hand.

-- Expose enough low-level details to write high performance code, but make it possible to abstract them away.
-Memory management in Kit is manual, but optional features like smart pointers exist (and can be defined in user space) to make it less painful.
+- Expose the necessary low-level details to write high performance code, and make it easy to abstract them away without entirely giving up control.

-- Verify that the program is safe at compile time, but not at the expense of ergonomics.
+- Kit provides more compile-time safety than C, but never chooses safety at the expense of ergonomics.
+Kit gives you plenty of rope to hang yourself with.
+Use it to climb a mountain, not hang yourself!
+(If you do hang yourself, a detailed error message will let you know.)

 Building from source